frossaren/hippomenes-for-d0003e/How to run for d0003 students.md

 - Program Device (the `fpga\arty\arty.runs\impl_1\fgpa_arty.bit` under Windows or `fpga/arty/arty.runs/impl_1/fgpa_arty.bit` under Linux).

 Source file examples are found under `rust_examples`, to build `asm_loop`:
-On windows run ./run.bat from the rust examples folder or on linux run the run.sh from the same folder
+On windows, navigate to "rust_examples" then run ./run.bat "file", where "file" is the name of the rust program in rust_examples.
+This will build the program and flash it to the fpga or on linux run the run.sh from the same folder